apache/pulsar/site2/docs/sql-rest-api.md

 ## Request for Presto services

-All requests should use Presto REST API v1 version to request the presto service.
+All requests for Presto services should use Presto REST API v1 version.

 To request services, use explicit URL `http://presto.service:8081/v1`.
-When you send requests, you need to update `presto.service:8081` with your real presto address.
+You need to update `presto.service:8081` with your real Presto address before sending requests.

 `POST` requests require the `X-Presto-User` header.
 If you use authentication, you must use the same `username` that is specified in the authentication configuration.
 If you do not use authentication, you can specify anything for `username`.